Mx-Angel/ConnText-Docs/Planning/UserStories.md

 - As a server admin, I want to create or edit my server image so that I can personalize my server.
 - As a server admin, I want to create or edit my server name so that I can identify my server clearly.
 - As a server admin, I want to create or edit my server description so that I can provide more information about my server.
+- As a server admin, I want to create and manage server roles so that I can organize users into groups with similar responsibilities.
-- As a server admin, I want to have server roles so that I can manage permissions and responsibilities within my server.
+- As a server admin, I want to assign specific permissions to server roles so that I can control what actions each role can perform.
+- As a server admin, I want to assign permissions directly to individual users so that I can grant specific access without creating roles.
+- As a server admin, I want to assign users to server roles so that they inherit the role's permissions automatically.
-- As a server admin, I want to control server access levels so that I can restrict or allow user actions based on their roles.
+- As a server admin, I want to configure server-wide access levels so that I can enforce global permission rules.
 - As a server admin, I want to create text chat channels so that I can facilitate text-based communication among users.
 - As a server admin, I want to create voice chat channels so that I can enable audio communication among users.
 - As a server admin, I want to moderate my server by adding, removing, timing out, kicking, and banning users so that I can maintain a healthy community.